Unknown Chaplin

 Drama: Historical: Civil War.

-Synopsis: [From a 1911 Biograph advertisement] : The opening scene of this section takes place four years after, at the close of the war.
+Synopsis: [From Biograph promotional materials] The opening scene of this section takes place four years after, at the close of the war.
 Though emancipated, the old darkey remains true to his trust, denying himself even the necessities of life to provide for the child after the mother’s death, which occurs at the opening.
 He pretends that the money paid for her support comes from her estate.
 After a struggle of years he sees her happily married.
 After this occasion, he goes back to his cabin, fondles his old master’s saber, happy in the realization that he has fulfilled his trust.

-Survival Status: Prints exist in the Museum of Modern Art film archive [35mm nitrate negative], and in the Library of Congress film archive (paper print collection) [35mm paper positive].
+Survival status: Prints exist in the Museum of Modern Art film archive [35mm nitrate negative]; and in the Library of Congress film archive (paper print collection) [35mm paper positive].

 Keywords: African-Americans - Baskets - Blackface - Books - Cabins - Canes - Children: Orphans - Clocks - Crime: Theft (Attempted) - Death - Fences - Hats: Top hats - Law: Lawyers - Letters - Money - Offices - Poverty - Remorse - Rocking chairs - Self-sacrifice - Tools: Hoes - Vows - Weddings - Weapons: Swords